Orchestration guide: Android SDK

 • Fail chooses the failure branch in actions that support it

 Apart from those, some journey steps support alternate (custom) branches.
 The Branch ID is configured by the journey author, and should be used to identify the branch when calling submitClientResponse().
-The example below submits a response to the Login Form step, where one of the alternate branches procceds to passkey authentication.
+The example below submits a response to the Login Form step, where one of the alternate branches proceeds to passkey authentication.
 This branch also expects a specific schema (that can be customized by the journey author) - the default is getting the encoded result after activating the authentication SDK.

 Copy